ewaldmire/ascender/docs/docsite/rst/administration/performance.rst

 There are a few settings that allow you to influence behavior of how job events are displayed in the UI and served over websockets.

 For large clusters with large job event loads, an easy way to avoid the additional overhead is to disable live streaming events (the events are only loaded on hard refresh to a job’s output detail page).
-This is possible by setting ``UI_LIVE_UPDATES_ENABLED`` to False or set the **Enable Activity Stream** toggle to **Off** from the Ascender UI Miscellaneous System Settings window.
+This is possible by setting ``UI_LIVE_UPDATES_ENABLED`` to False or set the **Enable Activity Stream** toggle to **Off** from the climber UI Miscellaneous System Settings window.

 .. image:: ../common/images/perf-enable-activity-stream.png